Raquelbateman/CounterComponent/README.md

 Peer Reviewed by: Aaron Perez <br>
-Comments:  <br> Minus Plus and reset buttons all work, I like the styling with count dracula, very clever.
+Comments: Minus Plus and reset buttons all work, I like the styling with count dracula, very clever.
 Great work!!!!! <br>